 Zone 1

 It is intended to cover 80% of the protected line and is set to operate instantaneously with no intention of time delay.
-For digital/numerical distance relays, settings of up to 85% may be safe.
-The resulting 15-20% safety margin ensures that there is no risk of the Zone 1 protection over-reaching the protected line due to errors in the current and voltage transformers, inaccuracies in line impedance data provided for setting purposes, and errors in relay setting and measurement.
-Otherwise, there would be a loss of discrimination with fast operating protection on the following line section.
-As 80-85 % is covered under zone 1, it is an under-reach element.
+For numerical distance relays, settings of up to 85% can be considered safe.
+The remaining 15-20 % margin makes sure that the Zone 1 protection does not over-reaches the protected line due to errors from sensing trafos to inaccuracies in line impedance data, and relay setting errors.
+Otherwise, the relay will fail to discriminate the fast operating protection on the very line section.

 Zone 2

-To ensure full cover of the line with allowance for the sources of error, the reach setting of the Zone 2 protection should be at least 120% of the protected line impedance.
-It provides backup for the faults on the adjoining lines.
+The Zone 2 protection is kept at 120% of the protected line impedance for providing full protection to the protected line with additional margin for source faults.
+It provides backup for the faults on the shortest adjoining lines.
 It is also set to cover remote end bus bar faults.
 Hence it is called an over-reach element.

 Zone 3

-Primarily set to provide backup against external uncleared faults and hence it is set to cover the longest adjoining line.
-Remote backup protection for all electrical faults on adjacent lines can be provided by a third zone of protection that is time-delayed to discriminate with Zone 2 protection plus circuit breaker trip time for the adjacent line.
+Primarily set to provide backup against external uncleared faults and hence it is set to cover the entire line along with the longest adjoining line in the remote end.
+Zone 3 provides remote backup protection for electrical faults on adjacent lines that is time-delayed for the discrimination.

 Characteristics of Distance Protection Relay